jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

   (b) in the case of a body corporate, to a fine not exceeding $300,000.

 ### 30 Reproduction or imitation of currency
-(1) No person shall, without the prior consent of the Bank,— any article or thing resembling a bank note or coin or so nearly resembling or having such a likeness to a bank note or coin as to be likely to be confused with or mistaken for it.
+(1) No person shall, without the prior consent of the Bank,—any article or thing resembling a bank note or coin or so nearly resembling or having such a likeness to a bank note or coin as to be likely to be confused with or mistaken for it.
   (a) make, design, engrave, print, or reproduce; or (b) use, issue, or publish—
 (2) Every person who contravenes subsection (1) commits an offence against this Act.
-(3) Where a person is convicted of an offence against subsection (2), the court may order— in the possession of that person to be destroyed.
+(3) Where a person is convicted of an offence against subsection (2), the court may order—in the possession of that person to be destroyed.
   (a) the article or thing:
   (b) any copy of it:
   (c) any plates, blocks, dies, and other instruments used or capable of being used for printing or reproducing it—